zdbrig/SQOIN-API/readme.md

 1. **Translating** between disparate schemas (using LLM translation or generated bridging code).
 2. **Logging** real request–response pairs for future reference.
-3. **Predicting** server responses when the server is offline, based on historical data and LLM inference.
+3. **Predicting** or **dummy-generating** server responses when the server is offline or not yet implemented.

-This specification can be refined into an **OpenAPI** document or integrated into a microservice architecture as needed.
 By following these guidelines, SQOIN-API ensures **smooth compatibility**, **downtime resilience**, and **flexibility** to evolve both the consumer and server schemas over time.

+For projects still under development, the **dummy implementation** mode accelerates front-end and client-side progress even before the actual backend API is live.